The Ultimate Guide: 10 Things to Do in Santa Claus Village

 Snowman World is – naturally – a whole world made of snow.
 Experience adventures with snowman characters, admire ice sculptures in art gallery, and enjoy a drink in an ice bar.
 To give your experience a little bit of something, spend extraordinary night in Glass Resort and enjoy dinner in an Ice Bar.

 In summer, Santa’s Igloos Arctic Circle let you experience Lapland’s unusual white light.
 In winter, in the same place, be amazed by the colorful show of northern lights that dance through the glass roof.

 The cabins of Santa Claus Holiday Village offer you the softest beds to land on after a day-well-spend.
 Santa Claus Holiday Village is open year-round.
-In summer 2018, new accommodation, Hotel Santa Claus Village, will be opened just behind Holiday Village’s cottages.
+In summer 2018, new accommodation, Hotel Santa Claus Village, was opened just behind Holiday Village’s cottages.

 Nearby the forest’s line stands Nova Skyland hotel’s comfortable and lush apartments.
 Be steamed by cabin’s modern sauna and relax in front of a fire place after.
 From the corner nearby, you’ll find the luxurious, Scandinavian-styled rooms of Arctic TreeHouse Hotel that treat you with panoramic view into nature.

 6. Eat Well